GuillemRoca/github-browser-lab/README.md

 The data layer is where the data sources are implemented and in this case, it parses the CSV from resources and returns it.

 In this case I'm parsing all the file at once but if the file was bigger I would implement a async logic to load more items whenever the user scrolls further to simulate an infinite scroll.
-Furthermore I decided to use a BufferedReader in UsersDataSource to increase performance.
+Furthermore I decided to use a BufferedReader in UsersDataSource to increase performance but given more time I would migrate to use the Work Manager APIs to offload correctly the work as a one time request.

 The domain layer is where the domain entities and business logic are.
 Still since we only aim to display the info no further logic was added.